collaborativebioinformatics/GeneVar/README.md

 The tool is intended to have a clinical focus, in that it is intended to inform the interpretation of structural variants pertaining to the gene name provided by the user.

+## Introduction
+Next-generation sequencing provides the ability to sequence extended genomic regions or a whole-genome relatively cheaply and rapidly, making it a powerful technique to uncover the genetic architecture of diseases.
+However, there remain significant challenges, including interpreting and prioritizing the found variants and setting up the appropriate analysis pipeline to cover the necessary spectrum of genetic factors, which includes expansions, repeats, insertions/deletions (indels), structural variants and point mutations.
+For those outside the immediate field of genetics, a group that includes researchers, hospital staff, general practitioners, and increasingly, patients who have paid to have their genome sequenced privately, the interpretation of findings is particularly challenging.
+Although various tools are available to predict the pathogenicity of a protein-changing variant, they do not always agree, further compounding the problem.
+Furthermore, with the increasing availability of next-generation sequencing data, non-specialists, including health care professionals and patients, are obtaining their genomic information without a corresponding ability to analyse and interpret it as the relevance of novel or existing variants in genes is not always apparent.
+The same would be true of structural variant analysis, and its interpretation too requires care related to sample and platform selection, quality control, statistical analysis, results prioritisation, and replication strategy.
+Therefore, here we present GeneVar an open access a gene centric data browser for structural variant analysis.

 ## Draft flowchart

 ![](GeneVar-flowchart.png)